 Christmas Fears: Why do our fears overwhelm us during what should be the happiest time of the year?

-Why is it that during what should be a joyous and relaxing time as Christmas, we often feel at our most anxious and fearful?
-Niamh Ennis on tackling these feelings head-on
+Why is it that during what should be as joyous and relaxing a time as Christmas, we often feel at our most anxious and fearful?
+Niamh Ennis on tackling these feelings head-on.

 As you slide towards the end of this year, are you feeling stuck, unfulfilled or like you’ll never reach the levels of access you have always wanted to?
 Christmas is a time of year when we feel everything so much more and that includes our fears.

 Our fears can often takeover unwittingly, holding you back and getting in your way between where you are now and where you want to get to.
 You are letting your fear win out and it’s preventing you from achieving your true potential.
 So, while you might blame other people and think your circumstances are the main obstacle, the fact is that your fear is your greatest challenge.

 Yet we can all relate to feeling fearful, scared or worried.
 You might know it as imposter syndrome; you might simply be scared of getting caught out, or laughed at, or judged, and some of you might just be fearful of everything else.